 Don't Give Leash Corrections

 It's important to remember that these exercises are meant to make your dog or puppy comfortable with the leash.
 Never pull on the leash to correct your dog's behavior.
-If your dog is pulling on the leash, you can drop it or you can use toys or treats to try to distract him.
+If your dog is pulling on the leash, you can drop it or you can try to use toys or treats as distractions.

 Since walking on a leash is an essential skill for a dog, it's important that your dog becomes comfortable on the leash as quickly as possible.
 Practice as often as possible for 5 to 10 minutes each time.